CiscoDevNet/terraform-provider-fmc/docs/resources/urls.md

 page_title: "fmc_urls Resource - terraform-provider-fmc"
 subcategory: "Objects"
 description: |-
-  This plural resource manages a bulk of URL objects.
-The FMC API supports quick bulk creation of this resource.
-Deletion of this resource is done one-by-one or in bulk, depending of FMC version.
-Modification is always done one-by-one.
-Updating/deleting fmc_urls can thus take much more time than creating it
+  This resource manages URLs through bulk operations.
+  The following restrictions apply:
+  Minimum FMC version for bulk object deletion: 7.4If FMC version does not meet the minimum version requirement for bulk operations, this resource will automatically fall back to processing operations one-by-one.Updates are always done one-by-one.
 ---

 # fmc_urls (Resource)

-This plural resource manages a bulk of URL objects.
-The FMC API supports quick bulk creation of this resource.
-Deletion of this resource is done one-by-one or in bulk, depending of FMC version.
-Modification is always done one-by-one.
-Updating/deleting `fmc_urls` can thus take much more time than creating it
+This resource manages URLs through bulk operations.

+The following restrictions apply:
+  - Minimum FMC version for bulk object deletion: `7.4`
+  - If FMC version does not meet the minimum version requirement for bulk operations, this resource will automatically fall back to processing operations one-by-one.
+  - Updates are always done one-by-one.

 ## Example Usage